-One of the most notable differences in services offered is that PODS and Pack Rat both offer onsite storage, while with U-Pack, storage is limited to its facilities.
-PODS and Pack Rat both also have more flexible cancelation policies and allow unlimited time for packing and unpacking.
+One of the most notable differences is that PODS and Pack Rat both offer onsite storage, while U-Pack only offers storage at its facilities.
+PODS and Pack Rat also have more flexible cancelation policies and allow unlimited time for packing and unpacking.

-However, U-Pack is the only company out of these three to include insurance with every booking.
-U-Pack and Pack Rat also offer the option to add-on loading and unloading help when you book your move, while PODS does not.
+However, U-Pack is the only company out of these three to include insurance on every booking.
+U-Pack is also the only company to offer its unique pricing plan, where you only pay for the space that you actually use.

-If the starting and ending zip codes for your move aren’t in a service area for a specific moving company, well, that company is off the table for you.
-You’ll have to head to each of these companies’ websites to check specific zip codes, but here are the general places you can work with PODS, Pack Rat, and U-Pack.
+If the starting and ending zip codes for your move aren’t in a service area for a specific moving company, that company is off the table for you.
+You’ll have to head to each company’s website to check specific zip codes, but here are the general places you can work with PODS, Pack Rat, and U-Pack.

 |Available in the U.S.?||In 44 states||In 29 states||All 50 states and Puerto Rico|